syncfusion-content/windowsforms-docs/WindowsForms/GroupView/FAQ/How-to-view-the-hidden-Items-in-a-GroupView-programmatically.md

 ---
 layout: post
-title: How to view the hidden Items in a GroupView programmatically | Windows Forms | Syncfusion
+title: How to view the hidden Items in a GroupView programmatically | WindowsForms | Syncfusion
 description: Frequently Asked Questions
-platform: windowsforms
+platform: WindowsForms
 control: GroupView
 documentation: ug
 ---